brainhack-ch/superres-mri/README.md

 ![](resources/images/sinapp-nlmdenoise.png)

-We provide two scripts in `sinapps/nlmdenoise/` that facilitates the built and testing of the SINAPP example that performs NLMdenoising.
+We provide two scripts in `sinapps/nlmdenoise/` that facilitates the built and testing of this example.
 The script `build_sinapp-core_and_sinapp-nlmdenoise.sh`shows you how we build the sinapp-nlmdenoise docker image.
 The script `run_sinapp-nlmdenoise.sh` shows you how to execute it.

 **Instructions**